 That doesn’t feel like me.
-That feels like something or someone else.
+It feels like something or someone else.
 Therefore, I prayed.
 I took some deep breaths.
 Just taking a deep breath is one of the easiest ways when I detect that I’m disturbed to just resent and to get in the body.

-When I do kind of a prayer or a meditation, I just say, Thank you, God, for this trip to the store with my children.
+When I do a prayer or a meditation, I just say, Thank you, God, for this trip to the store with my children.
 Thank you for the chance to spend time with them today and usually just a few minutes of that re-center me and that’s what I did.

 I’m at the store and I also talked to the cashier about it.
 I’ve seen the cashier several times and I talked to the cashier about it and sometimes just speaking how I’m feeling helps me to do a very effective AA Step 10 and allows me to change how I’m feeling.

 For example, I told the cashier I’m so annoyed right now.
 I spent an hour in a store with my children.
-My daughter running around.
-She got knocked over running into somebody and like the constant negotiation with my 4-year-old daughter and my 1-year-old son and trying to actually go buy groceries.
+My daughter is running around.
+She got knocked over running into somebody and like the constant negotiation with my 4-year-old daughter and my 1-year-old son and trying to go buy groceries.

 I ended up feeling annoyed and off-center.
 Often just confessing saying I’m feeling a bit annoyed right now allows me to work past that because I’m saying it with the intention that I don’t want to keep feeling that way.

 That’s me taking AA Step 10 in kind of real-time and it helps when people around you know that.
 I say, “Oh, I’m feeling a little annoyed right now taking my kids to the store”.
 The cashier then gives me a different point of view and she tells me how she’s feeling and then suddenly I don’t just feel all alone anymore.